GSA-TTS/identity-handbook/_articles/help-center-contact-form.md

 ## Configuration

-To streamline working with the Salesforce team and their QA/validation process, we've set up our Federalist preview site to
+To streamline working with the Salesforce team and their QA/validation process, we've set up our Cloud.gov Pages preview site to

 - disable captchas
 - point at the sandbox instance